benderlidze/bbw/_kb/bb_buy_bitcoin_without_id.md

 ## Bitit.gift

-[Bitit](/exchanges/bitit/) allows users to buy bitcoin online with a 3D Secure credit or debit card in 10 minutes and with cash in more than 150K+ Local Stores using Neosurf, Flexepin or Cashlib vouchers.
+Bitit allows users to buy bitcoin online with a 3D Secure credit or debit card in 10 minutes and with cash in more than 150K+ Local Stores using Neosurf, Flexepin or Cashlib vouchers.
 First 25 euros worth can be purchased without ID.
+Read out [Bitit review](/exchanges/bitit/).

 ## Bitcoin ATMs